IMPORTANT: As of January 1, 2020 the T-10 travel ticket was replaced with the T-Casual ticket.

 The best way to get around the city is to use public transport.

-So, here's a guide to using the mighty T-10.
+So, here's your guide to buying and using the T-Casual.

-How to use the T-10 on the Metro (subway), local trains (RENFE Rodalies/Cercanias and FGC) and Funiculars:
+How to use the T-Casual on the Metro (subway), local trains (RENFE Rodalies/Cercanias and FGC) and Funiculars:

 First, buy your ticket.

-There are also a few ticket machines near bus stops on Diagonal, however these machines only accept credit/debit cards, and are so few and far between that they are not worth your time looking for.
+There are also a few ticket machines near bus stops on Avinguda Diagonal, however, these machines only accept credit/debit cards, and are so few and far between, and so often out of service, that they are not worth your time looking for.